 Aged domains can make directory listings fast and simple

 When business owners look for aged domains for sale, what they’re often really seeking is ready-made Google trust.
-Old domains that have been previously active in terms of promotion will always have a better Alexa rank, Google Page rank and social networking shares than a brand-new domain, all of which can kickstart your marketing campaign.
+Old domains that have been previously active in terms of the promotion will always have a better Alexa rank, Google Page Rank, and social networking shares than a brand-new domain, all of which can kickstart your marketing campaign.

-Aged domains can provide a flow of traffic
+Aged domains can provide a flow of traffic.

-Aged domains often have many referring websites that are already linked in – which can be a valuable source of traffic if you’re careful to purchase a domain-relevant for your industry.
+Aged domains often have many referring websites that are already linked in – which can be a valuable source of traffic if you’re careful to purchase a domain relevant for your industry.

 Buying aged domains – The issue of length

-Many business owners and entrepreneurs face a search through aged domains for one reason – they simply can’t find a 4 – 5 letter domain, as they are all already registered.
+Many business owners and entrepreneurs face a search through aged domains for one reason – they can’t find a 4 – 5 letter domain, as they are all already registered.

 Buying an aged domain can help you target sub-niches